H&R Block loan review: A no-interest loan — with strings attached

 Remember that an H&R Block Refund Advance isn’t your tax refund from the IRS.
 It’s a loan.
 You’ll have to pay back what you borrow, and H&R Block gives you a couple of options.

-Refund transfer — H&R Block will withdraw the money you owe, including tax preparation fees, from your refund account.
-Any remaining refund amount will be given to you based on what you choose during tax preparation: direct deposit, check or H&R Block Emerald Card.
+Refund Transfer — For a $42 fee, H&R Block will withdraw the money you owe, including tax preparation fees, from your Refund Transfer Account.
+Any remaining refund amount will be given to you based on what you choose during tax preparation: direct deposit, check, H&R Block Emerald Card or Spruce account.

 A closer look at an H&R Block loan